BLEND360/Blend360OptimizationCoE.github.io/_posts/2021-11-18-dynamic_moving_policy_with_error.md

     return immed_shipping_revenue - immed_rent_cost - immed_delay_cost
 ```

-## 4- Overview of solution method: <a name="solution"></a>
+## 3- Overview of solution method: <a name="solution"></a>

 The state space is continuouse and unbounded and therefore, no tractible exact solution method exist to solve the formulation above.
 However, approximate dynamic programming methods can identify near-optimal policies that perform reasonably well.
 To assess the quality of solution, the approximate dynamic policy is compared in terms of total realized revenue with a benchmark policy that immediately ships every order.
 The approximate dynamic programming method developed in this settings is a special case of the heuristic family of rolling-horizon policies.

-### 4.1- Rolling-horizon policy <a name="sol-policy"></a>
+### 3.1- Rolling-horizon policy <a name="sol-policy"></a>

-In this heuristic framework, it is assumed that the horizon is at decision epoch $t+\tau$.
+In this heuristic framework, it is assumed that the horizon is at decision epoch $$t+\tau$$.
 State evolution is simulated for all possible actions and transitions until the horizon is reached.
 Since no further transition will happen at the horizon, its value can be derived only in terms of immediate cost/rewards.
-Moving backward, the best value of each previous state (w.r.t. actions) can also derived and thus the best policy is known throughout period $[t, t+\tau]$.
+Moving backward, the best value of each previous state (w.r.t. actions) can also derived and thus the best policy is known throughout period $$[t, t+\tau]$$.
 Then, the horizon is rolled over one decision epoch and the process repeats.

-The *One-step look-ahead policy* is a specific case of the rolling-horizon heuristic family where $\tau = 1$.
+The *One-step look-ahead policy* is a specific case of the rolling-horizon heuristic family where $$\tau = 1$$.
 For complex stochastic problem where simulating state evolution several steps into the future is time consuming, one-step look-ahead policies proivde an easy-to-compute approximate solution method.
 The rolling-horizin policies are shown to be asymptotically optimal.

 The function `<one_step_look_ahead_policy_func>` below, implements the one-step look-ahead policy by assuming that the next decision epoch is the last and thus all the remaining orders haver to be shipped immediately.
 Therefore, all cost/rewards are immediate and can be evaluated easily by `<immediate_rewards_func>` function.
 Enumerating over all action possible in a one-step transition will allow the function to identify the best one-step action.